grafana/grafana/docs/sources/http_api/query_history.md

 - **searchString** – Filter the query history based on the content.
 - **sort** - Specify the sorting order.
 Sorting can be `time-asc` or `time-desc`.
 The default is `time-desc`.
 - **onlyStarred** - Search for queries that are starred.
 Defaults to `false`.
-- **page** - Number of page you would like to to get.
-Search supports pagination and it is limits results to 100 queries per page.
+- **page** - Search supports pagination.
+Specify which page number to return.
+Use the limit parameter to specify the number of queries per page.
 - **limit** - Limits the number of returned query history items per page.
 The default is 100 queries per page.

 **Example request for query history search**: